 Less Room for Investment in Infrastructure, Research, and the Next Generation

 Growing national debt means that the government must pay higher interest payments to service that debt.
 Interest will represent the fastest growing part of the federal budget.
-The nonpartisan Congressional Budget Office projects interest costs will triple from $270 billion in 2017 to $820 billion in ten years.
-By 2029, 100 percent of the revenue we collect will go toward interest payments and mandatory spending.
+The nonpartisan Congressional Budget Office projects interest costs will nearly triple from $316 billion in 2018 to $915 billion in ten years.
+By 2031, 100 percent of the revenue we collect will go toward interest payments and mandatory spending.
 That leaves little room for important priorities and investments such as national defense, education, infrastructure, low-income support, and basic research.
 As more of our budget goes to financing today’s spending and yesterday’s promises, spending targeted toward the next generation will continue to dwindle.

 A Threatened Social Safety Net

 The trustees who oversee Social Security and Medicare estimate both are on a road to insolvency.
-Social Security’s Disability Insurance trust fund will become exhausted in about a decade in 2028, and Medicare’s Hospital Insurance trust fund will be exhausted in 2029.
-By 2034, the combined Social Security trust funds are expected to run out of money, at which point all beneficiaries – regardless of age, income, or ability to work – will receive an immediate 23 percent cut in benefits.
+Social Security’s Disability Insurance trust fund will become exhausted in 2032, and Medicare’s Hospital Insurance trust fund will be exhausted in 2026.
+By 2034, the combined Social Security trust funds are expected to run out of money, at which point all beneficiaries – regardless of age, income, or ability to work – will receive an immediate 21 percent cut in benefits.
 For a typical 40-year old today, failure to act will mean more than $120,000 in reduced lifetime Social Security benefits, in today’s dollars.